SharkTal/ownserver/webservers.md

 	}
 }
 ```
-After saving and exiting your editor, restart Nginx with the command `sudo service nginx`.
+After saving and exiting your editor, restart Nginx with the command `sudo service nginx restart`.

 ### That's it!
 Configuration is now done.
 By navigating to your server's address you should see a Tomcat 8 welcome page.
 You should now be able to deploy your .war packages to `/var/lib/tomcat8/webapps/` and Tomcat should automatically deploy them and they should be accessible via the default http port.